lyy005/bee_gut_bacteria/README.md

-# bee_gut_bacteria
+# Species formation of gut-restricted bacteria in social bees

 This document is a walkthrough of the methods and codes for comparative analysis of the bee gut restricted bactera, *Gilliamella* and *Snodgrassella* genomes.
-In the paper, we (1) annotated the genomes; (2) performed ortholog assignment, functional enrichment analysis using anvi'o; (3) constructed phylogenetic trees; and (4) measured gene flow based on PopCOGenT.
-Results of the analysis are available on Zenodo:
+In the paper, we (1) annotated the genomes; (2) performed ortholog assignment and constructed phylogenetic trees; (3) measured gene flow based on PopCOGenT, and (4) performed functional enrichment analysis using anvi'o.
+Genomes and results of major steps are available on Zenodo:

 ## 1 - Gene Annotation